awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

    1. For **Major engine version** choose the version of your DB instance\.

-   For more information, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+   For more information, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the **OEM\_AGENT** option to the option group, and configure the option settings\.
-For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
-For more information about each setting, see [Option Settings for Management Agent](#Oracle.Options.OEMAgent.Options)\.
+For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about each setting, see [Option settings for Management Agent](#Oracle.Options.OEMAgent.Options)\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ### AWS CLI<a name="Oracle.Options.OEMAgent.Add.CLI"></a>